News & Events

 Raptor Identification Course

-We will be running Raptor Identification course again this year on August 22, just before fall migration is underway.
+We are pleased to announce that the Raptor Identification course will be offered again for winter 2024, just in time to brush up on your skills before spring migration is underway.
 Please see our list of events below for more details.

 Public Comment: Falconry Regulations